replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/http.md

 ## HTTP Analyzer

-The `http` analyzer is used to analyse information collected by the [http collector](/collect/http).
+The `http` analyzer is used to analyse information collected by the `http collector`.
 It supports multiple outcomes.
 For example:

 - `error`: Error occurred connecting to the URL.
 - `statusCode == 200`: Successfully connected to the URL.